maths38/meta-analysis/README.md

 The shared Python program iteratively produces a sequence of probability distributions that converges to one of the optimal probability distributions defined above.
 In practice, when many studies with jointly inconsistent constraints are combined, there is likely only one such optimal distribution.
 However, if all constraints across all studies are jointly consistent, there are many optimal solutions.
 It is difficult to tell to which exact distribution the process would approach in this situation.
 However, if we can combine all these consistent constraints into a single study, then the program results in the most entropic distribution that satisfies these constraints, because the iterative procedure starts at the uniform probability distribution.
 The resulting most entropic distribution is in general considered an optimal representation when we look at one consistent set of constraints that determine a closed convex set of probability distributions.
 Nevertheless, this is out of the scope of the original justification that focuses on combining jointly inconsistent studies.

+If the unknown nature of the distribution to which the procedure approaches in the case of more optimal solutions and multiple studies is unsatisfactory, we can add a small bias: a study claiming the single uniform distribution but with a weight say 1/1,000.
+If there are more optimal solutions, and regardless of the number of studies, then the procedure would approach the central mass at an infinite language point among these more optimal solutions as the weight approaches (but is not equal to) 0.
+The proof and explanation can be found in the thesis Collective Reasoning under Uncertainty and Inconsistency (published by the University of Manchester, https://eprints.maths.manchester.ac.uk/id/eprint/2110).
+In the thesis, we can also find the proofs that this biased procedure, called there LEP or Linear Entropy Process, has the following desirable properties:

+1. Language Invariance Principle: This means that we can add variables that we have no constraints for without changing the probabilities restricted to the original language.
+2. Equivalence Principle: The order of studies in which they are arranged does not matter.
+3. Atomic Renaming Principle: If we rename the variables then the resulting probabilities will be renamed accordingly.
+4. Consistency Principle: If all constraints across all studies are jointly consistent, then the procedure approaches a distribution that satisfies all the constraints.
+5. Collegiality Principle: If we add one more study whose constraints are consistent with the previously approached distribution, then this does not change the resulting distribution.
+In particular, if we add a study with no constraints this will not change the resulting distribution.
+6. Agreement Principle: If two sets of studies result in the same distribution, then adding the studies together would again result in the same distribution.

 ## V. UNDERSTANDING OUTPUT